Jdemig/xen_base_challenge/README.md

 ```

 ### Testing
+Tests are written using mintest, but you can install Rspec or any other libraries you prefer.
-You should test any new code you create, and avoid breaking any existing tests.
+You should test any new code you create.

 Run all tests:
 ```sh